laclouis5/StructureDetector/README.md

 ```

 # Reproduce Our Results
-The dataset is currently private but will eventually be released in a dedicated paper.
-However, before this publication, one can ask the validation dataset to the contact address in order to reproduce our results.

 Put the validation dataset in `database/valid/` at the root directory of the repo, download the network and put it at the root directory, then execute this command:

 ```zsh